geg-tech/engipad/README.md

 # EngiPad - The Construction PDA Macropad

 ![A badge of a Cerberus and a raccoon laughing together, with the text "HIGHWAY" and "HACK CLUB" beside them.](https://hc-cdn.hel1.your-objectstorage.com/s/v3/0bbcca68ffa3845300bb76940f8ad91fd53d2d68_06-30-2025-1618.png)
-> update! i remade the PCB for this macropad in the brand spankin new folder named **ENGIPAD \\\ V2**! this readme and repo currently covers version 1 of the build
+> update! i remade the PCB for this macropad in the brand spankin new folder named **ENGIPAD \\\ V2**! this readme and repo currently covers version 1 of the build (which is now finished)

 This is a 8-key Hackpad with RGB lighting and an integrated OLED display in the case, modeled after the Engineer's PDA from *Team Fortress 2*. <br/>